Professor Bryan Mowry

 QBI Building (#79), Room 432

-Professor Bryan Mowry is a psychiatrist, Queensland Health Senior Medical Specialist, professor at The University of Queensland’s Queensland Brain Institute, and Director of Psychiatric Genomics at the Queensland Centre for Mental Health Research.
+Professor Bryan Mowry is a psychiatrist, Queensland Health Senior Medical Specialist, professor at The University of Queensland’s Queensland Brain Institute, and director of Psychiatric Genetics research stream at the Queensland Centre for Mental Health Research.

 He has developed his career as a clinician scientist and in 1999 was awarded a Doctor of Medicine in the molecular genetics of schizophrenia.
 In 2010, he was awarded the Royal Australian and New Zealand College of Psychiatrists Senior Research Award for the most significant contribution to psychiatric research over the previous five years.